Non-Halo Structures and their Effects on Gravitational Lensing: The Density field in WDM

 Our lensing simulations are performed on a grid of side length $L = 0.1h^{-1}$Mpc $\sim23$~\arcsec and $N = 1024$ grid points per dimension for the fine grid, $L = 1h^{-1}$Mpc $\sim230$~\arcsec and $N = 4096$ grid points per dimension for the coarse grid and the splitting length $\ell = 0.92$~\arcsec.

 We perturb our lensing simulations by adding the mass field corresponding to the $2h^{-1}$Mpc deep projection of the filament shown in Fig.~\ref{fig:depths}.
 We add the filament's projected density with varying offsets with respect to the main deflectors center -- on a path that takes it across the strongly lensed region.
 For each offset, we measure the magnification ratios of all quasar images.
 Each position is marked by its distance, $d$, from the centre of the strong lensing region.
 The sign of $d$ is such that when the perturbation is approaching the centre of the strong lensing region the sign is negative and inversely when it is moving away the sign is positive.
 For reference the radius at which the multiple images form is approximately $3$ to $4$ $h^{-1}$kpc as measured in the lens plane.
+In Fig.~(\ref{fig:scales}) we show successively enlarged projections around the central region of the filament along with the critical curves and positions of the replicated quasar images for scale.
+What can be observed is that the density field presents sharp caustic features at scales larger and smaller than the Einstein radius.

 For comparison, we repeat the same procedure, but using as a perturber a projected spherical NFW halo \citep{Golse2002} with mass $M_{200} = 1\times10^9 \Msun$ and concentration $c_{\text{WDM}} = 5.82$.
 This concentration corresponds to a typical halo at that mass, as given by the combined mass concentration relations from \citet{Ludlow2016} and \citet{Bose2016}.